Mortgage Credit Scores

 The score measures how much you owe on the accounts (revolving, non-revolving, and installment) that are listed on your credit bureau report.
 Research reveals that consumers owing larger amounts on their credit accounts have greater future repayment risk than those who owe less.
 (For credit cards, the total outstanding balance on your last statement is generally the amount that will show in your credit bureau report.
 Note that even if you pay off your credit cards in full each and every month, your credit bureau report may show the last billing statement balance on those accounts.)

 Paying off your debts and maintaining low balances will help to improve your credit score.
-Consolidating or moving your debt around from one account to another will usually not, however, raise your score, since the same amount is still owed.
+Consolidating or moving your debt around from one account to another will usually not, however, raise your score, since the same amount is still owed

 Proportion of loan balances to original loan amounts is too high:

 Simply having installment loans and owing money on them does not mean you are a high-risk borrower.
-To the contrary, paying down installment loans is a good sign that you are able and willing to manage and repay debt, and evidence of successful repayment weighs favorably on your credit rating.
+To the contrary, paying down installment loans is a good sign that you are able and willing to manage and repay debt, and evidence of successful repayment weighs favourably on your credit rating.
 The FICO score examines many aspects of your current installment loan and revolving balances.
 One measurement is to compare outstanding installment balances against the original loan amounts.
 Generally, the closer the loans are to being fully paid off, the better the score.
 Compared to other measurements of indebtedness, however, this has limited influence on the FICO score.

 Paying down installment loans on a timely basis generally reflects well on your credit score.
 But if you want to improve your score, one way to do it is to try to pay the loans, down as quickly as you can.